Sigma 35mm f/1.4 DG DN Art Review

 Image Quality

-The colors look good to my eyes and I have nothing to complain about when it comes to sharpness.
+The colors look pleasing to my eyes, and I have nothing to complain about when it comes to sharpness.
 It appears sharp right into the corners, even when shot wide open.
 Vignetting is also very well controlled.

 The topic of bokeh is often very subjective.
 While some will love it others may be looking for a slightly different style.
 In the case of the Sigma 35mm Art lens, it is certainly smooth but perhaps also devoid of character.
 The bokeh balls are somewhat oddly shaped mid-frame and lean towards cats-eye bokeh balls near the edge of the frame.